solidfire/solidfire-cli/README.md

 --volumeid

 ID of the volume to be read.

 --format

 The format of the volume data.
-Can be either:uncompressed: every byte of the volume is returned without any compression.native: opaque data is returned that is smaller and more efficiently stored and written on a subsequent bulk volume write.
+Can be either: uncompressed: every byte of the volume is returned without any compression. native: opaque data is returned that is smaller and more efficiently stored and written on a subsequent bulk volume write.

 --snapshotid

-ID of a previously created snapshot used for bulk volume reads.If no ID is entered, a snapshot of the current active volume image is made.
+ID of a previously created snapshot used for bulk volume reads.
+If no ID is entered, a snapshot of the current active volume image is made.

 --script

-Executable name of a script.If no script name is given then the key and URL is necessary to access SolidFire nodes.The script is run on the primary node and the key and URL is returned to the script so the local web server can be contacted.
+Executable name of a script.
+If no script name is given then the key and URL is necessary to access SolidFire nodes.
+The script is run on the primary node and the key and URL is returned to the script so the local web server can be contacted.

 --scriptparameters

 JSON parameters to pass to the script.

 --attributes

 JSON attributes for the bulk volume job.

 #### listdeleted ####
 Command: